-Example 82: a batch request that contains the following operations in the order listed Example 83: a batch request that contains the following operations in the order listed
+Example 89: a batch request that contains the following operations in the order listed

 - 1. A query request

 - 2. Change Set that contains the following requests:

 - Insert entity (with Content-ID = 1)

 - Update request (with Content-ID = 2)

 - 3. A second query request